 Contemporary sciences are characterized by multidisciplinary efforts, overlap between old fields, the birth of new fields, and the enormous opportunity to apply advances in the field to important biomedical problems.

-Mount Sinai’s predoctoral education prepares students to take creative and sophisticated approaches to new scientific problems in a variety of career settings.
-Graduating students are awarded the PhD degree in biomedical sciences or in neurosciences by Icahn School of Medicine in New York City.
+Our focus for predoctoral education is to prepare students to take creative and sophisticated approaches to new scientific problems in a variety of career settings.
+Graduating students are awarded the PhD degree in biomedical sciences or in neurosciences by Icahn School of Medicine at Mount Sinai in New York City.

-There are currently 177 students matriculated in the PhD program.
+There are currently about 180 students matriculated in the PhD program.
 The total training faculty represent more than 200 research laboratories.
-Mount Sinai's research faculty continues to grow in numerous important areas of research.
+ISMMS's research faculty continues to grow in numerous important areas of research.
 Students therefore enjoy interactions with new faculty and the novel programs and viewpoints they bring to the Graduate School.